filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/erc-20-quickstart/index.md

 ---
 title: "ERC-20 quickstart"
 description: "In this quickstart tutorial we'll walk through how to deploy your first smart-contract to the Filecoin network.
-We're going to install a browser-based wallet called Metamask, create a new wallet address, supply some test currency to that wallet, and then use a browser-based development environment called Remix to deploy a smart contract to the Filecoin network."
+We're going to install a browser-based wallet called MetaMask, create a new wallet address, supply some test currency to that wallet, and then use a browser-based development environment called Remix to deploy a smart contract to the Filecoin network."
 lead: "In this quickstart tutorial we'll walk through how to deploy your first smart-contract to the Filecoin network.
-We're going to install a browser-based wallet called Metamask, create a new wallet address, supply some test currency to that wallet, and then use a browser-based development environment called Remix to deploy a smart contract to the Filecoin network."
+We're going to install a browser-based wallet called MetaMask, create a new wallet address, supply some test currency to that wallet, and then use a browser-based development environment called Remix to deploy a smart contract to the Filecoin network."
 draft: false
 images: []
 type: docs